 The meeting then moved to open discussion around the presentation and how the network could be developed and how it should work.
-Peter added that clearly there were over 100 people had viewed the invitation and it was important that any discussion is circulated to the wider network mailing list highlighting the suggestions or concerns etc put forward at the gathering.
+This took place with everyone involved initially before moving to 3 groups.
+Peter added that there were over 100 people who had also viewed the invitation and it was important that any discussion is circulated to the wider network mailing list, highlighting the suggestions or concerns etc put forward at the gathering.